ksonnet/ksonnet/docs/cli-reference/ks_pkg_install.md

 ```

-# Install an nginx dependency, based on the latest branch.
+# Install an nginx dependency, based on the tip defined by the registry URI.
 # In a ksonnet source file, this can be referenced as:
 #   local nginx = import "incubator/nginx/nginx.libsonnet";
 ks pkg install incubator/nginx